 What Are the Advantages of Using Divorce Mediation Process?

-There are numerous advantages to trying mediation, including a less stressful setting and lower cost.
+There are numerous advantages to trying family law mediation, including a less stressful setting and lower cost.

 - Couples take an active role in deciding issues such as child custody, child support, distribution of assets and spousal support rather than having a judge impose a decision.

 - Mediation takes place in a comfortable, informal setting—unlike the formality of a courtroom.
 It’s about reaching acceptable compromises rather than winning or losing.

 - Couples have flexibility to set the schedule and set time limits.

 - The family law mediator is neutral and does not represent either side as legal counsel.

 - The couple can choose whether to have their lawyers attend the session.
 If you have your attorney present, your attorney can assist in the process by offering the legal advice you need and being sure that any agreement protects your legal rights.

 - Mediations remain confidential, whereas court is an open forum.
 Couples can discuss matters more freely in mediation than in court without worry that the details of their married life will become public.
 Only the settlement is filed in court.